LSE-EEE/EEE-Hour/README.md

 # EEE Hour
-Ideas and notes from our weekly EEE Hour
+This repository captures the ideas and notes that come out of our weekly EEE Hour.